-Coleslaw isn’t just for summer bbqs anymore.
-My Christmas Coleslaw Salad Recipe is fresh, flavorful and perfect for a veggie forward holiday side dish.
-Not only is this salad packed with healthy ingredients, but they also happen to be beautifully colored as well.
-This festive coleslaw recipe is a must make for Christmas and New Years.
-I guarantee you, people will be asking for the recipe.
+Coleslaw isn’t just for summer BBQs anymore.
+My Christmas Coleslaw Salad Recipe is fresh, flavorful, and perfect for a veggie-forward holiday side dish.
+Not only is this salad packed with healthy ingredients, but it’s also beautifully colored.
+This festive coleslaw recipe is a must-make for Christmas and New Year’s.
+I guarantee people will be asking for the recipe.

 Why You’ll Love This Festive Salad

-- Easy to make – This salad recipe does require some chopping, but there is no actual cooking involved, and if you have a mandolin, that will make it even easier to make.
+- Easy to make – This salad recipe requires some chopping, but there is no actual cooking involved, and if you have a mandolin, it will make it even easier.
 The dressing is homemade, but it’s quick and easy to prepare, using minimal ingredients.

 - Great for the holidays – In my opinion, the holiday table always needs a fresh salad packed with lots of vegetables.
-It’s light, refreshing and the perfect compliment to other traditional holiday dishes.
+It’s light, refreshing, and the perfect complement to other traditional holiday dishes.

-- Packed with flavor – Not only do you have the flavors from the radicchio, fennel, kale and cabbage, but the homemade vinaigrette also packs a punch and goes well with the fresh veggies.
-The pomegranate seeds also add a nice sweet taste.
+- Packed with flavor – Not only do you have the flavors of radicchio, fennel, kale, and cabbage, but the homemade vinaigrette also packs a punch and pairs well with the fresh veggies.
+The pomegranate seeds also add a nice, sweet taste.

 Why Your Body Will Love This Fresh Side Dish

-This colorful salad recipe is packed with lots of fresh vegetables, including cabbage, kale, radicchio, fennel and red onion.
-Dark leafy greens, as well as colorful greens, like radicchio, are high in antioxidants, which help the body fight against inflammation.
-Excess inflammation inside the body can lead to diseases like cancer, diabetes and arthritis.
+This colorful salad recipe is packed with lots of fresh vegetables, including cabbage, kale, radicchio, fennel, and red onion.
+Dark leafy greens, as well as colorful greens like radicchio, are high in antioxidants that help the body fight inflammation.
+Excess inflammation inside the body can lead to diseases like cancer, diabetes, and arthritis.

-Kale is also a great source of non-heme (plant-based) iron, so if you happen to be low in iron, it’s a great ingredient to add to your diet.
-This veggie packed salad is also loaded with fiber, which is so important for keeping your digestive tract running smoothly.
+Kale is also a great source of non-heme (plant-based) iron, so if you’re low in iron, it’s a great ingredient to add to your diet.
+This veggie-packed salad is also loaded with fiber, which is essential for keeping your digestive tract running smoothly.

 Christmas Coleslaw Salad Recipe Ingredients

-- Cabbage – I used napa cabbage in this recipe, but any type of cabbage will work.
+- Cabbage – I used napa cabbage in this recipe, but any cabbage will work.
 You can even buy a bag of pre-shredded cabbage for coleslaw if you like.

-- Radicchio – I used radicchio because it has a gorgeous red/purple color and it has a slightly bitter taste that helps balance everything out.
+- Radicchio – I used radicchio because it has a gorgeous red/purple color and a slightly bitter taste that helps balance everything out.
 Purple cabbage can also be used.

 - Kale – You can use either curly or lacinato kale for this salad recipe.
-I used curly because it seems to hold up better with the dressing, but either are ok to use.
+I used curly because it seems to hold up better with the dressing, but either is fine.

-- Walnuts – I like to add some lightly toasted walnuts to this recipe.
-They have a nice texture and they add a great rich nutty flavor.
-Any kind of nuts or seeds will work though.
+- Walnuts – I like to add lightly toasted walnuts to this recipe.
+They have a nice texture and add a rich, nutty flavor.
+Any nuts or seeds will work, though.

-- Pomegranate – Pomegranate seeds add a nice crunchy texture as well as a beautiful pop of color to this salad.
+- Pomegranate – Pomegranate seeds add a nice crunchy texture and a beautiful pop of color to this salad.
 Dried cranberries can also be used, if you prefer.

-- Dressing – I like to do an easy homemade dressing for this salad recipe using: olive oil, apple cider vinegar, lemon juice, maple syrup, dijon mustard, celery seeds, salt and pepper.
-You can use a store-bought dressing if you prefer, I would recommend a light vinaigrette or a traditional creamy coleslaw dressing.
+- Dressing – I like to do an easy homemade dressing for this salad recipe using olive oil, apple cider vinegar, lemon juice, maple syrup, dijon mustard, celery seeds, salt, and pepper.
+You can use a store-bought dressing if you prefer; I recommend a light vinaigrette or a traditional creamy coleslaw dressing.

 How To Make My Christmas Coleslaw Salad